 Heart Disease in Pregnancy

 Women with underlying heart conditions face increased risk of complicated pregnancies.
 The Heart Disease in Pregnancy Program through Saint Luke’s Mid America Heart Institute and Saint Luke's Hospital Maternal-Fetal Medicine Program has the knowledge and experience these women need to have a safer pregnancy.
-The collaboration between the two groups allows for treatment of heart disease by cardiologists and regular pregnancy care by the perinatologists.
+The collaboration between the two groups allows for treatment of heart disease by cardiologists and high-risk prenatal care by maternal-fetal medicine specialists.

 How the program works